 There were modifications of these designations based on subvariant; for example, a staff / VIP transport would have a "V" suffix ("VC-54S").
 Trying to nail down all the variations would be an exercise in frustration.
 One C-54B was provided to the UK for use as Prime Minister Winston Churchill's personal transport, with 22 C-54Ds later provided to the British Royal Air Force.
 All 23 were designated "Skymaster Mark I".
 Survivors were returned to the US after the war.

-* The C-54 / R5D remained in US military service into the 1960s; hundreds were passed on to civil users after the conflict, often being converted into pure airliners.
+* The C-54 / R5D remained in US military service into the 1960s; hundreds were passed on to civil users after the conflict, being used in airliner or freighter configuration.
 There were also a number of special-purpose modifications:

 That experiment working well -- the one flaw being the Merlin engines were noisier than the Twin Wasps -- 23 unpressurized production machines were built, with the prototype brought up to operational standard.
 All 24 CL-2s were obtained by the Royal Canadian Air Force (RCAF), being given the military designation of "North Star Mark 1".
 They saw extensive use during the Korean War, and were later modified into a dedicated passenger transport configuration under the designation of "North Star Mark 1 ST".
 They were finally withdrawn in the mid-1960s.